habitat-nature/2023_HAB_CoulAgri/README.md

 -----

-Dataset used for constructing the interactive map of coulées agricoles and prioritization results, as displayed through Cartodb on the website.
-The data and methodology come from the following projects :
+Source data used for the  interactive map showing where coulées agricoles are located and how to prioritize them for restoration, as displayed using Cartodb on the Habitat website.
+The data and methodology are described in the documentation for the following projects:
 - Demain la Forêt, in partenership with Jour de la Terre Canada ;
-- Priorization of the coulees agricoles in the St.Lawrence Lowlands for restauration to re-establish ecological connectivity, funded by ECCC.
+- Priorisation des coulées agricoles des Basses-Terres du Saint-Laurent à restaurer pour rétablir la connectivité écologique, funded by ECCC.

-The study regions are the St. Lawrence Lowlands and the MRC of Saguenay Lac-Saint-Jean.
+The analysis focused on two study regions including the St. Lawrence Lowlands and the Saguenay Lac-Saint-Jean regional municipal county.

-Here is a short description of the different files :
+Here is a short description of the different files:

-**PrepInteractiveMap.R** : Script used to consolidate and merge data from different projects.
+**PrepInteractiveMap.R** : Script used to consolidate and merge data from different projects for integration into the interactive map.

-**CoulAgri_adminRegion.zip** : Administrative regions covered by study regions.
-Contains name and code of each administrative region.
+**CoulAgri_adminRegion.zip** : The zip file includes shapefiles of the administrative regions within each study region, along with the respective names and codes for each region.

-**CoulAgri_coulees.zip** : Coulees agricoles delimitations.
-Also contains ID, superficy of each coulees and information on slope, soil properties and vegetation cover.
-Coulees agricoles are defined as fallows located in agricultural zoning, with a non-linear shape, an average slope superior to 15% and a low vegetation superficy of at least 0.15 hectares.
-Note that some columns have NA values depending on the region of interest.
-Example : We didn't extract soil properties for the MRC Saguenay Lac-Saint-Jean so the values in those columns are missing for coulées agricoles in this region.
+**CoulAgri_coulees.zip** : The provided zip file contains a shapefile delineating coulées agricoles.
+Within the attribute tables of the shapefile, you will find comprehensive information regarding each coulée agricole, including a unique ID, surface area, slope, soil characteristics, and vegetation cover.
+Coulées agricoles are defined as fallow land situated in agriculturally zoned areas, featuring a non-linear shape and an average slope exceeding 15%.
+Additionally, these areas are characterized by a minimum coverage of 0.15 ha of low vegetation.
+It's important to note that certain columns within the attribute table may contain NA values depending on the specific region of interest.
+For example, soil properties for the Saguenay Lac-Saint-Jean regional municipal county were not extracted, resulting in missing values within columns with soil property information for coulées agricoles in this particular region.

-**CoulAgri_mrc.zip** : MRC covered by study regions.
-Contains name and code of each MRC.
+**CoulAgri_mrc.zip** : Regional municipal counties covered by study regions.
+Contains the names and codes of each regional municipal county.

-**CoulAgri_priorisation.zip** : Prioritization results.
-The different criteria used in the prioritizations are mentioned in Metadonnees.pdf.
-We didn't use the same criteria for every study regions.
-Example : There were no occurrences of forest threatened species in Saguenay Lac-Saint-Jean, so we didn't include this criteria in the priorization.
+**CoulAgri_priorisation.zip** :Prioritization results are available, with details on the various criteria used, listed in the Metadonnees.pdf file.
+Different sets of criteria were employed to rank coulées agricoles in each study region.
+For instance, in Saguenay Lac-Saint-Jean, the criteria regarding occurrences of forest threatened species were excluded from the prioritization due to their absence in the region.

-**Metadonnees.pdf** : Pdf containing columns description of CoulAgri_adminRegion.zip and CoulAgri_coulees.zip files.
+**Metadonnees.pdf** : Pdf containing column descriptions for CoulAgri_adminRegion.zip and CoulAgri_coulees.zip.

-**recommandations.xlsx** :  Document containing udifferent practices that can be used in agricultural wastelands in order to promote the presence of certain rural or forest species.
-The species selected for this literature review were deemed to be priorities in the St. Lawrence Lowlands by our ECCC collaborators.
+**recommandations.xlsx** :  The provided document outlines a range of practices applicable to agricultural wastelands, aiming to enhance the presence of specific rural or forest species.
+These species were identified as being of high priority  i the St. Lawrence Lowlands, based on the assessment conducted in collaboration with our partners at ECCC.

-*Note that not all file columns are displayed in the map.*
+*Note that some columns included in the different files are not displayed on the map.*